USI-MSDE-SA-2022/software-architecture-model-tmshts/src/sa/model/index.md

 ## c. demo
-it should work now :)
+it should work now 2nd attempt:)

 # Ex - Availability and Services